-Features of this optimal action, compared to a worse action sampled in the beginning of the experiments, are outlined in Figure \ref{fig:expplots}.
-In terms of quantifiable improvement, the difference in tracking performance is shown in Figure \ref{fig:eta}.
-For the sake of presentation, the outputs are split into $\eta = (\eta_t,~\eta_{nt})$ where $\eta_t$ are the 12 outputs whose parameters were tuned by the learning algorithm and $\eta_{nt}$ are the remaining 6 outputs.
-The magnitude of $\eta_t$ illustrates the improvement that preference-based learning attained in tracking the outputs it intended to.
-At the same time, the tracking error of $\eta_{nt}$ shows that the outputs that were not tuned remained unaffected by the learning process.
-This quantifiable improvement is further illustrated by the commanded torques in Figure \ref{fig:torque}, which show that the optimal gains result in much less torque chatter and better tracking as compared to the other gains.
+Features of this optimal action, compared to a worse action sampled in the beginning of the experiments, are outlined in Fig. \ref{fig:expplots}.
+In terms of quantifiable improvement, the difference in tracking performance is shown in Fig. \ref{fig:eta}.
+The magnitude of the tuned parameters, $\eta_t$, illustrates the improvement that preference-based learning attained in tracking the outputs it intended to.
+At the same time, the tracking error of the constant parameters, $\eta_{nt}$, shows that the outputs that were not tuned remained unaffected by the learning process.
+This quantifiable improvement is further illustrated by the commanded torques in Fig. \ref{fig:torque}, which show that the optimal gains result in much less torque chatter and better tracking as compared to the other gains.